FC Basel: Recent years

 Basel won the Swiss Super League for the first time since 2005 on 10 May 2008 at home after a 2–0 win over title threats BSC Young Boys.
 It was the last game of the season and Basel only needed a point from the match to win the Championship, but if Young Boys won, then they would be champions, exactly the same situation as the end of the 2005–06 season with FC Zürich.
 The painful memories of losing the league on the last day of the season in 2006 seemed to spur FCB on as they took an early lead through Valentin Stocker before Marco Streller wrapped up the victory with the second.

 In 2008–09 season, Basel entered the Champions League in the Second Qualifying Round and were drawn against IFK Göteborg of Sweden.
 The first leg was on 30 July 2008 at Ullevi and finished 1–1.
 Benjamin Huggel put Basel ahead before Thomas Olsson equalised for the home team.
 The second leg took place on 6 August at St. Jakob-Park, with Basel coming from behind twice to win 4–2.
 Basel then faced Vitória de Guimarães of Portugal in the Third Qualifying Round.
 The first leg at the Estádio D. Afonso Henriques on 13 August ended in a 0–0 draw.
 The second leg took place on 27 August at St. Jakob-Park, where Valentin Stocker gave Basel an early lead on 11 minutes before João Alves was fouled in the penalty area by François Marque and João Fajardo dispatched the spot-kick, just four minutes later to draw Vitória level.
-In the second half, the away side started well but Eren Derdiyok gave FCB a 2–1 lead which they hung on to, to qualify for the Champions League Group stages.
+In the second half, the away side started well but Eren Derdiyok gave FCB a 2–1 lead which they hung on to, thus qualifying for the Champions League Group stages.
 FCB were drawn into Group C alongside Barcelona, Shakhtar Donetsk and Sporting CP.
 Basel lost their opening game 2–1 at St. Jakob-Park on 16 September against Shakhtar.
 Fernandinho put the Ukrainians ahead on 25 minutes before Jádson doubled their lead just before half time.
 David Abraham scored a late consolation goal for the home team.
 Sporting CP were the opponents on Matchday 2 (1 October) and despite defending well and causing a few scares at the other end of the park, Basel were defeated 2–0 at the Estádio José Alvalade.
 On Matchday 3 (22 October), Barcelona visited Basel and came away with a 5–0 win, but a fortnight later it was a different story as FCB came away with a respectable 1–1 draw at the Camp Nou, with Eren Derdiyok scoring a late equaliser after Lionel Messi put Barça ahead.
 On 26 November, Basel travelled to Ukraine to play Shakhtar, where they were thrashed 5–0.
 Basel then faced Sporting at home on the final Matchday (9 December) and were defeated 1–0.